je-ch/Frame-Level-Deepfake-Detection-using-CNN/README.md

    - Output: Single logit → Sigmoid for binary probability

 2. **Two-Phase Training Strategy**
-   - **Epochs 1–2:** Backbone frozen — only the classifier head is trained
+   - **Epochs 1 - 2:** Backbone frozen, only the classifier head is trained
    - **Epochs 3+:** Full model unfrozen for end-to-end fine-tuning
    - This prevents early corruption of pretrained weights